ant-design/ant-design/components/tooltip/index.en-US.md

 ## When To Use

-- The tip shows while mouse enter, and hides while mouse leave, the ToolTip doesn't support complex text and operation.
+- The tip shows while mouse enter, and hides while mouse leave.
+The ToolTip doesn't support complex text and operation.

-- It can provide a explain of `button/text/opration`, that can cover the usage of the default system `title`.
+- It can provide an explanation of `button/text/operation` that can cover the usage of the default system `title`.

 ## API